kineticstoolkit/kineticstoolkit_doc/src/python_dicts_looping_exercise.md

 Different shoulder flexion angles.
 ```

-The inclinometer's readings are stored in a dictionary as follows:
+The inclinometer's readings are stored in degrees into a dictionary as follows:

 ```{code-cell} ipython3
 incline = {